coderefinery/manuals/helper-intro.md

 ## Thanks for being an exercise leader

 Helpers like you allow CodeRefinery to scale to many more people than we could otherwise handle.
-During the workshop, you'll be in a breakout room (virtual side room) with around 5 people, guide them through the course, keep time, and let us know when more help is needed.
+During the workshop, you'll be in a breakout room (virtual side room) with around 5 people, guide them through the course, keep time, and let us know when more help is needed during the exercise sessions.
+Instructors and expert helpers are always just one click away.
-It is very likely that you'll also learn to be a more effective teacher and mentor.
+It is very likely that you'll grow as a mentor and learn how to be a more efficient teacher.

 ## What is needed to be an exercise leader?

 Most importantly, *you do not have to know everything* (we don't, either), but you are expected to:

-- Have been to a CodeRefinery before and used git some since then, or in general have some experience with git (branching, pull requests) and command line work.
+- Have been to a CodeRefinery before and used git some since then, OR have some general experience with git (branching, pull requests) and command line work.

 - Be present in your assigned breakout room during exercise sessions of the workshop.